Tanner Anderson, PhD

 Biography

-I am a postdoctoral researcher In the Kaye Lab in the Department of Psychiatry.
-I finished my PhD in Neuroscience at the University of Kentucky in 2025 where I studied how psychedelics alter behavior and neurophysiology in the claustrum.
+Tanner Anderson is a postdoctoral researcher in the Kaye Lab in the Department of Psychiatry at Yale.
+His research focuses on brain circuits involved in the anxiolytic effects of psychedelic hallucinogens using in vivo and slice electrophysiology.
+Tanner completed his PhD in Neuroscience at the University of Kentucky in 2025 where he studied how psychedelics alter behavior, synaptic plasticity, and neurophysiology in the claustrocortical synapses.

 Appointments